Brainstorm. Get good ideas. Put them in place and prosper.

-Coggle, a mind-mapping web application designed for teams, produces hierarchically-structured documents to help users visualize and share ideas.
+Coggle is one major mind mapping tool.
+The web application is designed for teams.
+It produces hierarchical documents to help users visualize and share ideas.

-As opposed to traditional note-taking, mind maps represent concepts graphically, in drag and drop branching tree diagrams.
-Often described as visual thinking tools, they convert information into an organized, memorable layout that more closely simulates how the brain works.
+The app uses drag and drop branching tree diagrams.
+Information is converted into an organized, memorable layout.
+One that simulates how the brain works.

 Image credit: G Suite Marketplace